AnshKGoyal/ML4A-gans-and-segmentation/README.md

 4. The pre-trained models are included in the `models/` directory, so no additional download is necessary.

+>Note: If the bandwidth limit for GitHub LFS is exceeded and you cannot download the models, you can also use this [Google Drive link](https://drive.google.com/drive/folders/1OZqG1zGWHgiiQlyqwy4N30PFJhNkAHva?usp=sharing) to download the models.

 ## Running the Application

 1. Start the FastAPI backend: